-Testing is available from local health care providers, pharmacies, and urgent cares, according to state criteria.
+Testing is available from local health care providers, pharmacies, and urgent cares.
 If you have a health care provider, contact them about testing or see the information below.
 Please check about costs before going to any testing site.
 At certain locations, some types of tests are free or covered by insurance, while others have an out-of-pocket cost.

 Results are sent to your phone or email within 48 hours.
 If you haven't received an email with your results within 72 hours or have questions about this site, please email [email protected].
 Please do not contact the Health Department for results from this testing site.

 - The Ann Arbor site is open 7 days a week: 8am - 6pm Monday, Tuesday, and Wednesday; 10am-6pm Thursday; 8am-6pm Friday; 10am - 5pm Saturday; 2pm - 6pm Sundays.